About content exclusions for Copilot

 Limitations of content exclusions

-chat participant in your question. - It's possible that Copilot may use semantic information from an excluded file if the information is provided by the IDE in a non-excluded file.
-Examples of such content include type information and hover-over definitions for symbols used in code.
+It's possible that Copilot may use semantic information from an excluded file if the information is provided by the IDE indirectly.
+Examples of such content include type information and hover-over definitions for symbols used in code, as well as general project properties such as build configuration information.

 Data sent to GitHub